WiFi Syncing FAQ

 Error Codes

-Are you syncing with a PC?
-If so, the most common reason for error code 6 is that your iTunes COM registration is messed up on your computer and needs to be reset.
+The most common reason for error code 6 is that your iTunes COM registration is messed up on your computer and needs to be reset.
 Here's the easiest way to do that:

 • Start -> Uninstall a Program